Background image: The New King Barrows of the Stonehenge landscape, Wiltshire. © Alexander Thomas.

 Alexander's research interests include:

 Agreed in the late 9th century AD between Kings Alfred and Guthrum, Alexander's doctoral research at the University of Bristol concerned the Danelaw Boundary (c.
 AD878 – 890) between the Danelaw and the Kingdom of Wessex.
-Alexander's lead supervisor was Dr Stuart Prior , and he was co-supervised by Dr Lucy Cramp and Professor Levi Roach (of Exeter University).
+Alexander's lead supervisor was Professor Stuart Prior , and he was co-supervised by Dr Lucy Cramp and Professor Levi Roach (of Exeter University).
 He was also supervised by Professors Mark Horton and Joanna Bruck .
 Research included:

 Alexander accepts requests to speak at events and conferences on various aspects of the Viking Age and Viking Age governance.
 Please email him if you wish to enquire.